selflash/ofxSelflash/README.md

 How to use
 --------

-If you see following error when you build.
+If you see the following error when you build.
 ![1-1](howtouse/1-1.png)

 Please change "C++ Source" to "Objective-C++ Source" of NativeWindow.cpp.